June 12 – 18, 2022

 Thank you for your interest in being a Counselor at Nevada Girls State!!

-So, what does it take to be a counselor?
+What does it take to be a counselor?

 - Learn the names of the delegates in your cabin as quickly as possible.
 Get to know all of them and their interests.
-Make the delegates feel welcome and part of the group the moment they arrive.
+Make the delegates feel welcome and part of the group the moment they arrive;

-- Watch for signs of injury or illness, as well as homesickness.
+- Watch for signs of injury or illness, as well as homesickness;

-- Prepare and supervise elections.
+- Prepare and supervise elections;

 - Lead by example.
 Know all procedures.
-If you aren’t sure about something, ask.
+If you aren’t sure about something, ask;

 - Be available to assist delegates and other staff members in any way necessary.

-- Take daily counts of your citizens
+- Taking a daily count of your citizens

-- Troubleshooting situations such as homesickness
+- Troubleshooting situations, such as homesickness